twpayne/chezmoi/assets/chezmoi.io/docs/developer-guide/packaging.md

 !!! hint

-    The `assets/scripts/generate-commit.go` script will return a suitable value for `$COMMIT`.
+    The `internal/cmds/generate-commit/main.go` script will return a suitable value for `$COMMIT`.

-    You can run it with `go run assets/scripts/generate-commit.go`.
+    You can run it with `go tool generate-commit`.

 !!! hint